Benign Overfitting in Single-Head Attention: Conclusion

 \subsection{Acknowledgements}

 WH was supported by the Google Research Scholar program.
-GV was supported by research grants from the Center for New Scientists at the Weizmann Institute of Science, and the Shimon and Golde Picker -- Weizmann Annual Grant.
+GV was supported by a research grant from Mortimer Zuckerman, the Zuckerman STEM Leadership Program, and by research grants from the Center for New Scientists at the Weizmann Institute of Science, and the Shimon and Golde Picker -- Weizmann Annual Grant.